Brandon Aiyuk: 2016 season

-Aiyuk began his college football career at Sierra College.
-As a freshman, he caught 29 passes for 573 yards and five touchdowns and was named All-NorCal Conference.
+Aiyuk began his college football career at Sierra College in Rocklin.
+As a freshman, he caught 29 passes for 573 yards and five touchdowns for the Wolverines and was named All-NorCal Conference.

 2017 season

-He was named a Junior College All-American in his sophomore season after recording 60 receptions for 960 yards and 14 touchdowns while also returning 11 kickoffs for 418 yards and two touchdowns and 14 punts for 313 yards and a touchdown.
+Aiyuk was named a Junior College All-American as a sophomore after recording 60 receptions for 960 yards and 14 touchdowns while also returning 11 kickoffs for 418 yards and two touchdowns and 14 punts for 313 yards and a touchdown.
 He finished his junior college career with 2,499 all-purpose yards and 21 touchdowns.
-He was named First-Team All-NorCal Conference and All-State after the season.
+Aiyuk was named First-Team All-NorCal Conference and All-State after the season.

-Aiyuk committed to transfer to Arizona State for the final two years of his NCAA eligibility over offers from Colorado State, Kansas, Tennessee, and Alabama.
+Aiyuk committed to transfer to Arizona State University for the final two years of his NCAA eligibility over offers from Colorado State, Kansas, Tennessee, and Alabama.
 He chose Arizona State because it was one of the few schools that recruited him to play wide receiver; others recruited him as only a return specialist or planned to move him to the defensive side of the ball.